Cummins Inc at UBS Global Industrials and Transportation Confere

 Steven Fisher - UBS Investment Bank, Research Division - Executive Director and Senior Analyst

 Okay.
-So we're going to kick it off.
-All right, we're going to kick off this session here.
-Thanks, everybody, for coming.
 Good morning.
-I'm Steve Fisher, UBS machinery analyst.
-Welcome to the Cummins session.
-We are very pleased to have with us, from Cummins, we have Mahesh Narang, Vice President and General Manager of Cummins Emission Solutions; and from Investor Relations, we have James Hopkins with us; and Joe Mukinni in the audience.
+Welcome to the kickoff of the UBS Global Industrials and Transportation Conference.
+I'm Steve Fisher, UBS machinery and engineering construction analyst.
+We are very pleased to have Cummins lead us off here today.
+We have James Hopkins, Executive Director of Investor Relations.

-Before we get started here, just one disclosure: as a research analyst, I'm required to provide certain disclosures relating to the nature of my own relationship and that of UBS with any companies on which we express a view on this webcast today.
+If anyone has any questions for the discussion as we go through it, please submit them through the website app, and they will come directly to me.
+Before we get started, as a research analyst, I'm required to provide certain disclosures relating to the nature of my own relationship and that of UBS with any company on which I express a view on this call today.
 These disclosures are available at www.ubs.com/disclosures.
-Alternatively, please reach out to me, I can provide them to you after the call.
-There will be an opportunity, if you've been in these sessions before, you can submit questions via the app.
-I will ge
+Alternatively, please reach out to me, and I can provide them to you after the call.
+So with that, James, it's great to have you here.

 |Access to All Earning Calls and Stock Analysis